jetbrains-academy/Functional_Programming_Scala/Functions as Data/anonymous_functions/task.md

 ```

 When a parameter is only used once in the anonymous function, Scala allows omitting the argument's name by using `_` instead.
-Note that if a parameter is used multiple times, you must use names to avoid confusion.
+However, note that if a parameter is used multiple times, you must use names to avoid confusion.
-Scala compiler will report an error if you fail to adhere to this rule.
+The Scala compiler will report an error if you fail to adhere to this rule.

 ```scala
 // We multiply each pair of numbers in a list using an anonymous function.